denishtandel2493-blip/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 KERNEL

-kernel is a heart os operating system, Application Doesn't have access to the H/W it is through kernal only that they can get access to the Hardware.
+kernel is a heart of operating system, Application Doesn't have access to the H/W it is through kernal only that they can get access to the Hardware.

-kernal is a central components of operating system, that manages resources and access bridge between hardware and sodtware.
+kernal is a central components of operating system, that manages resources and access bridge between hardware and software.

 USER SPACE